anand-h-natarajan/Magnetic-Heterostructures/README.md

 # Magnetic-Heterostructures
 Hi!
 This is my project on magnetic heterostructures and exchange anisotropy.
-Please open ```Report.pdf``` to read my report.
+Please open ```Major Experiment Lab Report.pdf``` to read my report.